pschool-in/curriculum/content/grammar/new-topics/pronoun-2.md

 A personal pronoun describes a person or a thing in the following ways:
 1. The pronouns *I*, *we*, *me*, denotes the 1st person that means the person who speaks.
-2. The pronoun *you* refers to 2nd person, that means the person who is spoken to.
+2. The pronoun *you* refers to the 2nd person, which means the person who is spoken to.
 3. The pronoun *he*, *she*, *they*, *it* refers to 3rd person, that means a person or a thing which is spoken about.

 Examples of personal pronouns: